roidrage/paperplanes/_posts/2011-12-09-the-magic-of-consistent-hashing.md

 ---
 title: The Simple Magic of Consistent Hashing
-topics: nosql riak
+tags: nosql riak
-layout: single
+layout: post
 comments_disabled: true
 ---
 The simplicity of consistent hashing is pretty mind-blowing.
 Here you have a